The Short Answer

 Understanding the Output

-After building (pnpm run build), you'll find multiple HTML files in your dist/ folder:
+After pnpm run build, you'll find multiple HTML files in dist/:

 index.html— the default SPA entry point (used as fallback for non-prerendered routes)index-root.html— pre-rendered home pageindex-pricing.html— pre-rendered pricing pageindex-articles-my-article.html— pre-rendered article

-The postProcess function in the config above controls these filenames.
-The pattern index-{route-with-dashes}.html keeps things organized.
+The postProcess function controls these filenames.
+I use the pattern index-{route-with-dashes}.html to keep them organized.

 Server Configuration

-Your web server needs to serve the pre-rendered HTML files for their respective routes.
-Here's a Caddy example:
+Your web server needs to serve the right HTML file for each route.
+Here's what I use with Caddy:

 :80 {